It is always better to use VPN hosted on VPS instead of VPN service

 At VPS.BG, we value privacy above all else and protecting our customer’s data is what we’re all about.
 If you are interested in purchasing a VPS from us, you can choose between a KVM VPS and an OpenVZ 7 VPS - either one can be used to set up a VPN server.
 You can read about the differences between the two in our documentation.

 Once you have made your choice of VPS, you need to consider which VPN software you’re going to use.
 This is probably the best thing about setting up your own VPN - you can select the software and the encryption protocols and configure the VPN to your liking.
 That way you can be 100% certain what you get in terms of privacy and security.
 We recommend you don’t rush this process, but read the documentation of the software carefully to make sure you set it up properly.
 You can choose from OpenVPN, SoftEther, WireGuard, to name a few.
 Most support a number of operating systems, so you can install the OS you’re most comfortable with on your VPS.
 When choosing a VPN server software, keep in mind that they all use different protocols for authentication and encryption.
-If you are interested in learning more about the most common VPN protocols and how they work, head on to our article on this topic.

 One downside of using a VPN server on your VPS is that you cannot easily change your location when browsing, because it is dependent on the physical location of your VPS.
 In other words, this approach is best for privacy protection, but doesn’t work as well for unblocking geo-restricted content.
 If your main goal is to be able to change your location at will, NordVPN and other similar services will be better suited to your needs.